 To love the process, you must appreciate the craftsmanship of your work.
 Focus on developing skills and mastery, and you will be rewarded.
-Autonomy, creativity, impact, and recognition add value to one’s pursuits — but you aren’t entitled to this, you have to earn it.
+Autonomy, creativity, impact, and recognition add value to one’s pursuits—but you aren’t entitled to this.
+It’s something you earn.

 If you enjoyed this post, you’ll love my weekly newsletter.
-It gets sent out once a week and is super short.
-In it, I share actionable lessons that I’ve learned, tools, tips, and resources available only if you sign up via email.
-I don’t publish it anywhere else.
-When new projects come up, small in-person meetups, special deals, or anything else that is very limited, I share it first with Med School Insiders newsletter subscribers.
+It gets sent out once a week with actionable lessons, tools, tips, and resources available only if you sign up via email.
+When new projects come up, job openings, special deals, or anything else that is very limited, you’ll hear about it through the newsletter.

 Let us know in the comments below how you practice your self-discipline.
-If you don’t feel very self-disciplined now, identify one habit you will begin today and let us know in the comments!
+If you don’t feel very self-disciplined now, identify one habit you will begin today and commit to it by letting us know in the comments!